cyberark/conjur-service-broker/CONTRIBUTING.md

 `./build.sh` script will run `bundle pack --all`, which creates a `vendor/cache/` directory with the project dependencies.
 It will also produce a ZIP file of the project which includes this directory.
-The ZIP file should be uploaded to the release in GitHub; it will be used to build the PCF tile.
+The ZIP file should be uploaded to the release in GitHub; it will be used to build the VMWare Tanzu tile.

 ### Tracking Dependencies